-Last year we highlighted some of our favorite luxury treehouses around the world.
-This year, we scoured the globe and found eight more treehouses you can stay in for a night of pretending you’re a kid again.
+We’re big fans of luxury treehouses around the world.
+We love them so much, we scoured the globe and found eight more treehouses you can stay in.
+Go ahead, pretend to be a kid again.

-Chewton Glen’s six treehouses sit suspended 35 feet above ground on 130 acres near New Forest National Park and there is nothing rustic about these.
+Chewton Glen’s six treehouses sit suspended 35 feet above the ground on 130 acres near New Forest National Park.
+However, there is nothing rustic about these.
 Every bit as luxurious as its five-star hotel just minutes away, the six treehouses offer a secluded, homey feel.
 Take in those canopy views with floor-to-ceiling windows and spacious outdoor terraces complete with hot tubs.

 Post Ranch Inn’s treehouses are freestanding structures built on stilts nine feet off the ground.
 Built of wood, steel, stone, and glass, they are rustic but luxurious with king-sized beds, wood-burning fireplaces, and private decks, set in the coastal wilds of Big Sur, California.

-Tongabezi’s secluded tree house is expansive and luxurious.
-Set among the branches of three Ebony trees overlooking the Zambezi River, the tree house’s facade is completely open to take in those stunning views of the river.
-Its king-sized bed is draped in mosquito netting and the bathroom’s claw foot tub is perfectly positioned to take in the views while you soak.
+Tongabezi’s secluded treehouse is expansive and luxurious.
+Set among the branches of three Ebony trees, it overlooks the Zambezi River.
+The tree house’s facade is completely open to take in those stunning views of the river.
+Its king-sized bed is draped in mosquito netting.
+Meanwhile, the bathroom’s clawfoot tub is perfectly positioned to take in the views while you soak.

-The two TreeTop Lofts at Resorts World Sentosa are perched almost 40 feet above ground, tucked in a canopy of native trees.
-This nature-lover’s hideaway is the picture of luxury and exclusivity, with spacious rooms, en-suite bathrooms, and private outdoor terraces.
+The two TreeTop Lofts at Resorts World Sentosa are perched almost 40 feet above the ground, tucked in a canopy of native trees.
+This nature lover’s hideaway is the picture of luxury and exclusivity, with spacious rooms, en-suite bathrooms, and private outdoor terraces.
 They even come with their own personalized butler service.

 Inspired by the 2008 documentary “The Tree Lover,” Treehotel is a village of treehouses in the middle of the Swedish woods.
 Opened in 2010, different leading Scandinavian architects designed each of the Treehotel’s seven rooms.
 Each room is free-standing, suspended 13 – 20 feet off the ground, surrounded by miles and forest.
 They were built without chopping down any of the trees on the site too, making this Treehotel one seriously cool, eco-conscious getaway.

 Add a stay in one of these luxury treehouses to your next Ker & Downey journey.
-Contact your Luxury Travel Consultant to start planning your journey today.
+Contact your destination specialist to start planning your journey today.
 For even more travel inspiration, follow us on Instagram.